SoFi personal loan review

 Is SoFi legit?

 However, SoFi was recently under investigation by the Federal Trade Commission (FTC) for allegedly making false statements about its loan refinancing program.
 It has come to a settlement, but you may want to confirm you’re getting the best deal by calculating your refinancing options before borrowing.
 In addition, it might share your information with third parties for marketing and general business purposes — but you can opt out of some of the ways SoFi shares your information by calling its customer service line at 855-456-7634.

 How do I apply for a SoFi personal loan?

-Click Go to Site and click Find My Rate.
+- Click Go to Site and click Find My Rate.

-Enter your loan amount and select your loan purpose, then enter your preferred monthly payment.
+- Enter your loan amount and select your loan purpose, then enter your preferred monthly payment.
 Click Next.

-Enter your date of birth then select your citizenship status.
+- Enter your date of birth, then select your citizenship status.
 Enter your address and mobile phone number.
 Click Next.

-Select your current living arrangement and your annual income.
+- Select your current living arrangement and your annual income.
 Click Next.

-Select if you would like to apply with a coapplicant.
+- Select if you would like to apply with a coapplicant.
 If yes, enter their information.

-Click Check My Rate.
+- Click Check My Rate.

 It may take a few minutes for SoFi to process your request.

 SoFi conducts a soft pull on your credit report when you apply, which won’t impact your credit score.
 However, it may conduct a hard pull to verify your identity once your loan has been finalized.
 This may lower your credit score by a few points.

 SoFi considers a person who lives at the same address as the applicant and shares responsibility for paying back the loan a coapplicant.
-Cosigners, on the other hand, are people who are responsible for paying off a loan if the borrower can’t.
+Cosigners, on the other hand, are people who are responsible for paying back a loan if the borrower can’t.
 They don’t need to live in the same home.